 ( c) The Lessee shall be at liberty at its own costs to construct, fix, erect, bring in or upon or fasten to the demised premises and to remove, alter and re-arrange from time to time any office furniture fixtures and fittings which the Lessee may require for its business and for the residence such as partitions, screens , counters, platforms, shelves, cases, cupboards, safes, cabinets, lockers, strong room doors, grilles, shutters, sun-blinds, gas and electric fittings, stoves, lights, fans, air-conditioners, sinks and other equipment fittings articles and things all of which the Lessee shall be at liberty to remove at or before the expiration or sooner determination of the tenancy without objection on the part of the Lessor but the Lessee shall make good any damage which may be thereby caused to the demised premises to the reasonable satisfaction of the Lessor.

-(d) The Lessee shall be at liberty to place a name board or name boards at the entrances to the demised premises and to the said building of such size and in such position as the Lessee deems fit and likewise to hang or affix a frame or notice board bearing the designation of the office of the Lessee.
+(d) The Lessee shall be at liberty to place a name board or signage at the entrances to the demised premises and to the said building of such size and in such position as the Lessee deems fit and likewise to hang or affix a frame or notice board or signage or name board bearing the designation of the office of the Lessee.

-(e) The stamp duty and registration charges payable in respect of this Lease and a duplicate thereof, shall be borne and paid by the Lessor and Lessee in equal shares and each party hereto shall bear and pay its own lawyers charges AND the Lessee shall be entitled to retain the original Lease and the Lessor the duplicate thereof.
+(e) The stamp duty and registration charges payable in respect of this Lease and a duplicate thereof, shall be borne and paid by the Lessor and Lessee in equal shares and each party hereto shall bear and pay its own lawyers charges AND the Lessee shall be entitled to retain the original Lease deed and the Lessor the duplicate thereof.

 5. PROVIDED ALWAYS and it is hereby agreed and declared that the Lessor will on the written request of the Lessee made not less than three calendar months before the expiration of the term hereby created if there shall

 not at the time of such request be any existing breach or non-observance of any of the covenants on the part of the lessee herein contained grant to the Lessee a renewal of the Lease of the demised premises for * one/two/three